 For instance, let’s take one of my favorite ski stations, Les Mosses.
 The daily pass cost 55 CHF.
 The pass for two days only cost 69 CHF.
 So if you go a full weekend, you can save 41 CHF by taking a two days pass.
 For six days, the pass will cost you 184 CHF.
-This is 146 CHF cheaper than taking 6 daily passes.
-It is very important to consider multiple-days cards instead of daily passes.
+It is 146 CHF cheaper than taking six daily passes.
+It is essential to consider multiple-days cards instead of daily passes.

 6. Use the Winter Pass to discover a lot of stations